martinellimarco/indexed_zstd/README.md

 Kudos to the author for its work.

-Seeking inside a block is only emulated, so IndexedZstdFile will only speed up seeking when there are more than one block, which sadly requires a bit of care in zstd.
+Seeking inside a block is only emulated, so IndexedZstdFile will only speed up seeking when there are more than one block.

+To create multi-block archives you may use [t2sz](https://github.com/martinellimarco/t2sz/).

 # Usage